chikodilee/chikodilee/README.md

 <!-- ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile. -->

 ## 📝 About Me
-- 🔭 **Working on:** A Mobile Lifestyle App For Hobbies.
+- 🔭 **Working on:** An AI Integration for the Travel Marketplace.
-- 🌱 **Currently learning:** APIs, Cross Platform Languages, and Web Dev Frameworks.
+- 🌱 **Currently learning:** AI, Product Management, and Cross Platform Languages.
-- 👯 **Collaborations:** Creative Projects at the intersection of Engineering + Business.
+- 👯 **Collaborations:** Creative Projects at the intersection of Product + Engineering + Business.
 - 💬 **Ask me about:** Product, Tech, Business/Enterpreneurship.
 - ⚡ **Fun fact:** I am super fascinated with the mind and it is my greatest asset!
 ---